PoisotLab/MS_befwm_softwarenote/ms.md

 # Use cases

-All functions in the package have an in-line documentation, available from the `julia` interface by typing `?` followed by the name of the function.
+All functions in the package have an in-line documentation available at [http://poisotlab.io/BioEnergeticFoodWebs.jl/latest/], as well as from the
+`julia` interface by typing `?` followed by the name of the function.
 In this section, we will describe three of the aforementionned use-cases.
 The code to execute them is attached as Supp.
 Mat. to this paper.
 As all code in the